Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 ### Collect a flow in a specific `CoroutineScope`

 When a screen or another long-lived object needs values from a flow, start the collector in that object's `CoroutineScope`.
-This ensures that canceling the object's `CoroutineScope` when the object is destroyed also cancels the collection.
+This ensures that canceling the object's `CoroutineScope` when the object is destroyed also cancels collection.

 To collect a flow in a specific `CoroutineScope`, use the [`.launchIn()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/launch-in.html) terminal operator.
 This operator returns the `Job` of the collecting coroutine.